Lyr-7D1h/swayest_workstyle/README.md

 An executable similar to [workstyle](https://github.com/pierrechevalier83/workstyle).

-The main difference between this and `workstyle` is that this support specific app id's and names as well instead of only generic title names.
+The main difference between this and `workstyle` is that this supports exact app names instead of only generic titles.

+It also supports a fallback icon for when it couldn't match an App.

 This ensures that icons are always valid based on the application being run instead of soly relying on application title.
 (Does not work well with browers, since you can type anything and it will show up in title name)

-Besides specific id's you can also still generate icons based on title or set a fallback icon.

 Your workspace shall never contain an empty icon again!